 From United Kingdom, Send

-Dear Niket
+Dear Niket,

-Any employee intends to avail leave and out of station / work place/site should inform his immediate superior
+Yes, it is misconduct.
+Any employee who intends to avail leave and be out of the station or workplace/site should inform his immediate superior through any available mode of communication.

 From India, Madras